pstaender/mongraph/README.md

 ### TODO's

   * caching of loaded Nodes and Documents
-  * avoid loading all documents if we have a specific mongodb query (particular done already)
+  * avoid loading all documents if we have a specific mongodb query
-  * benchmark
+  * benchmarks
   * more examples, documentation and better readme
-  * refactor `processtools` and create seperate extensions for node, path and relationship (neo4j)